-The community participation is primarily being facilitated through the involvement of local governing bodies like Gram Pradhan or Ward Parshad.
-The involvement through self-help groups, initiatives like Vidyanjali, and private sector corporate social responsibility is also facilitating participation to some extent.
-For enhancing the quality of education and overall school development, community participation and collaboration can be strengthened.
+The local governing bodies like Gram Pradhan or Ward Parshad is mainly maintaining the community participation with the schools.
+The involvement through self-help groups, initiatives like Vidyanjali and private sector corporate social responsibility is also facilitating participation partially.
+To build stronger partnerships, schools may focus on expanding community involvement further, drawing on local expertise and strengthening networks for school development.